 Easy Pool Maintenance

-However, unless you receive an outstanding rating from every reference, you may not want to sign for a full year service contract.
-There might be a cost break with an annual commitment, but better to pay a little more than to be tied to an ineffectual professional for twelve months.
+However, unless you receive an outstanding rating from every reference, you may not want to sign up for a full year service contract.
+There might be a cost break with an annual commitment, but it may be better to pay a little more than to be tied to an ineffectual professional for twelve months.
 Giving a pool maintenance resource a trial period is recommended.